 NCUK has launched an English Language Test for visa purposes which will be available at a range of NCUK study centres.
 You can get more information on this qualification, where it can be taken, and which universities accept it through the dedicated section on the NCUK website.

-Universities continue to accept a range of English Language qualifications for progression.
+Universities accept a range of English Language qualifications for progression.
 Please speak to the Student Support team to get specific information for each University destination you are considering.
 If you would like to contact the team, please email email@example.com

 How will universities ensure that students can study in a safe environment?